large_hero

 general_content

-Breast reconstruction can often be done at the same time as mastectomy surgery, all in one step.
-It can also be done in multiple steps, with some steps happening during mastectomy and others happening in a later surgery.
-And it’s possible to wait weeks, months, or even years before having breast reconstruction surgery.
+Breast reconstruction surgery can often be done at the same time as mastectomy or lumpectomy surgery, all in one step.
+It can also be done in multiple steps over time.
+And it is possible to wait weeks, months, or even years before having breast reconstruction surgery.
 Here are some situations that can affect timing:

 • While reconstruction can be done at any stage of breast cancer, if you have an aggressive cancer, inflammatory breast cancer, or metastatic breast cancer, your doctor may recommend that breast reconstruction be delayed until you’ve had certain treatments.

-• Radiation therapy can sometimes affect the cosmetic results of breast reconstruction.
-If your care team has recommended radiation therapy, you’ll work with your radiation oncologist and surgeon to decide if it’s best to have radiation treatment before or after breast reconstruction.
+• Radiation therapy can sometimes affect the results of breast reconstruction surgery.
+If your care team has recommended radiation therapy, you will work with your radiation oncologist and surgeon to decide if it is best to have radiation treatment before or after breast reconstruction.

 on_this_page